biobankcloud/adam-chef/README.md

 # adam-chef
-Cookbook for installing Adam/Spark.
+Cookbook for installing Adam/Spark for Hops.

-Works for both 'apache_hadoop' and 'hops'.